North Carolina Rental Agreement

 North Carolina Required Residential Lease Disclosures

-• Late Fee Disclosure (required for some leases) – North Carolina requires all late fees to be disclosed and agreed in the lease.
-They may not exceed $15 or 5% of the balance due (whichever is greater), or $4 or 5% of the balance (whichever is greater).
+• Late Fee Disclosure (required for some leases) – Late fees must be disclosed and agreed in the lease.
+They may not exceed $15 or 5% of the balance due (whichever is greater) for monthly payments, or $4 or 5% of the balance (whichever is greater) for weekly payments.

-• Security Deposit Disclosure (required for some leases) – North Carolina requires disclosure of the holding institution and account details (such as license and federal insurance) when a landlord collects a security deposit.
+• Security Deposit Disclosure (required for some leases) – North Carolina leases collecting a security deposit must disclose the the holding institution and account details (such as license and federal insurance).
 The tenant must receive this information within 30 days of a lease beginning.

-• Water Contamination Disclosure (required for some leases) – North Carolina requires notice of any known contaminants above state guidelines when landlords charge tenants for water or sewage utilities.
+• Water Contamination Disclosure (required for some leases) – North Carolina leases which charge tenants for water or sewage utilities must disclose any known contaminants above state guidelines.

 To learn more about required disclosures in North Carolina, click here.